ietf-wg-cellar/matroska-specification/index_codec.md

 # Introduction

 Matroska is a multimedia container format.
-It stores interleaved and timestamped audio/video/subtitle data using various codecs.
+It stores interleaved and timestamped audiovisual data using various codecs.
 To interpret the codec data, a mapping between the way the data is stored in Matroska and how it is understood by such a codec is necessary.